Curaçao: Climate change

 Average temperatures have risen sharply in the past 40 years in the Caribbean Netherlands and Curaçao has experienced more warm days and fewer cooler nights.
-The Intergovernmental Panel on Climate Change predicts that should air temperatures increase by 1.4 degrees, there will be a 5% to 6% decrease in rainfall, increased frequency and intensity of extreme weather events (including a 66% increase in hurricane intensity), and a 0.5- to 0.6-meter sea-level rise in the Caribbean Netherlands.
+The Intergovernmental Panel on Climate Change predicts that should air temperatures increase by 1.4 C-change, there will be a 5% to 6% decrease in rainfall, increased frequency and intensity of extreme weather events (including a 66% increase in hurricane intensity), and a 0.5 to 0.6 m sea-level rise in the Caribbean Netherlands.

 Geology

 The northern seabed drops steeply within 60 m of the Curaçaoan shore.
 This drop-off is known as the "blue edge".
 On Curaçao, four major geological formations can be found: the lava formation, the Knip formation, the Mid-Curaçao formation and limestone formations.

 Curaçao lies within the Caribbean large igneous province (CLIP) with key exposures of those lavas existing on the island consisting of the Curaçao Lava Formation (CLF).
 The CLF consists of 5 km of pillow lavas with some basalt intrusions.
 The ages of these rocks include 89 Ma for the lavas and 75 Ma for the poikilitic sills, though some sequences may have erupted as late as 62–66 Ma, placing them in the Cretaceous period.
 Their composition includes picrite pillows at the base, followed by tholeiitic lavas, then hyaloclastites, then the poikilitic sills.
 The CLF was gradually uplifted until Eocene-Miocene limestone caps formed, before final exposure above sea level.
 Christoffelberg and the Zevenbergen (Seven Hills) portion of the island have exposures of the Knip Formation.
 This formation includes deepwater deposits of calcareous sands and fine clays, capped by siliceous chert containing radiolarians.
 Middle Curaçao contains alluvial soils from eroded CLF and limestone.